 I have an agent.
 Just.
-So of course I can write confidently on this topic.
-Hmm.
-As I write these articles I often tremble with a veritable sense of self-doubt and illegitimacy, this one most of all.
+So of course I can write confidently on this topic (that weird emoji with the flushed cheeks).
+As I write some of these articles I tremble with a veritable sense of self-doubt and illegitimacy, this one more than most.
 It is such an elusive question that really I have no authority to speak about, however, aware of the audacity of writing such a piece, and cosseted by my pseudonym, I shall proceed.
 Here are some thoughts on how to find an acting agent.

 We have also recently launched a short online course, which will talk you through exactly how to get an acting agent!
 Check it out here.